-The Support Group is open to everyone who provides care support to family members, friends or neighbours.
+The Carers' Group is open to anyone who provides care support to family members, friends or neighbours.

 Every year, more than 2 million people become carers.
 Many struggle to navigate the maze of services and entitlements, and miss out on financial and practical support.
 And it's not just people who are new to caring — even those who have been caring for years sometimes aren't aware of their entitlements.

 Caring can present all kinds of challenges.
 We want every carer to know where to turn for advice, information and support, whether in their local community or online.

 Carers Rights Day raises awareness of the needs of carers with the public, decision makers and professionals, helping us realise our vision of a society that respects, values and supports carers.
-Audlem Carers' Support Group has been involved recently in lobbying Cheshire East Council on the need to maintain good quality local residential respite services for carers.
+Audlem Carers' Support Group has been involved in lobbying Cheshire East Council on the need to maintain good quality local residential respite services for carers.

 For more information please contact Lynn Morear, ADCA's Assistant Coordinator, on 07376 070586 or email:email@example.com